seatable/seatable-scripts/manual/plugins/tables.md

 Arguments

-- tableName: The name of the new table
+- tableName: name of the new table
-- columns: Column data of the new table
+- columns: columns of the new table
-- rows: Row data of the new table
+- rows: rows of the new table

 Example